atolab/zenoh-web/content/docs/overview.md

 - Give total control on storage location and back-end technology integration.

-- Minimize network overhead – the minimal wire overhead of a data message a data message is 4 bytes.
+- Minimize network overhead – the minimal wire overhead of a data message is 4 bytes.

 - Support extremely constrained devices – its footprint on Arduino Uno is of 300 bytes.